As a career coach, I’ve had countless conversations about why networking is vital to your career.

 And once you have agreed to attend, never ghost a host.

 When I’ve thrown an important event, I can recall the guests who attended, even years later.
 And that is pretty normal.

 By accepting invitations, you will be doing somebody a favor at the same time you seize the chance to mingle.

 Often, the best, most comfortable networking happens in groups of five or fewer people.

 Leverage LinkedIn, other social networks, and Google to track down former colleagues, co-workers, and other members of your network you have not seen for a while.
 Or, simply invite people you have just met at work or at another event to have a cup of coffee or a bite to eat.

 I watched a former co-worker connect with a great new job when she met a former boss at a small "corporate alumni" get together.

 Networking helps you keep up with trends, while you meet prospective clients, mentors and employers.
 More important, when you make the effort to forge human connections you lay groundwork for true friendships and personal growth.

 Beverly E. Jones is a Job-Hunt Networking Contributor.
 Bev is an executive coach, and a former lawyer and corporate executive.
 In addition, she is an active writer and speaker, and the author of “Think Like an Entrepreneur, Act Like a CEO.”
 Her career podcast, “Jazzed About Work,” appears on NPR.org.
-Find Bev on LinkedIn, Twitter, and Facebook.
+Visit her website, Clearways Consulting, and Find Bev on LinkedIn, Twitter, and Facebook.